 The Musée de l'Illusion awaits you in the 1st arrondissement of Paris, in the Châtelet les Halles district.
 Come with friends or family for a unique and exciting experience!
 Immerse yourself in a fascinating world, where all your senses will be turned upside down...
 A multi-sensory visit that's a must.
 [Read more]

-Set in a former theatre in the heart of Paris, just steps from the Opéra Garnier, Fragonard’s perfume house has reopened the doors to its Théâtre du Parfum, a historic museum dedicated to the art of perfumery.
-Here’s what to expect.
+Placed in an old theater in the heart of Paris, just steps from the Opéra Garnier, a discreet, free experience hides: the Théâtre du Parfum, a small historic museum dedicated to the art of perfumery.
+Here’s more!
 [Read more]

 Musée Picasso in Paris: prices, access, opening hours...
 All you need to know about the Paris museum